nitalukder/Office/README.md

 1. Move Downloaded Office Deployment Tool to ODT folder.
 1. Run Office Deployment Tool by Double Clicking.
 1. Accept Microsoft Software Licence and Terms by click on CheckBox then Continue.
+1. Set Location to Installer folder for Extract the installer